 - Present its report to the General Assembly and other relevant international bodies.

-The terms of reference of the Commission are available in French on the following link.
+The terms of reference of the Commission are available here.

 CALL FOR SUBMISSIONS